Bogel-47/ETS_3A_Muhammad-Hargi/README.md

     * cd to `front-end` and install packages with `yarn install`
     * Run the server with `yarn serve`
     * Open http://localhost:8081/ in your browser
+    * To show data please type 1 character in input form

 <p align="right">(<a href="#top">back to top</a>)</p>